EmanuelBender/GoogleSheet_Inventory_System/README.md

 **Automatic Invoice Import:**
 - Supports Mouser & LCSC platforms.
-- Requirements: Create a folder in Google Drive, enter folder name in Main Functions.js, place invoices inside, and trigger via the Inject Order button.

 **Build Profile (PROFILES sheet):**
-- Create a profile by adding a header and entering ID and amount of each item.
-The rest is automatic.
-- OVERVIEW SHEET: find your Profile via the search bar.
-- click the BUILD PROFILE button and follow prompts.
 - Building a profile means: it subtracts the components from the INVENTORY sheet and shows us a report on profile cost, stats and success.
 Then adds the Build to the BUILDS sheet and a Log entry to LOGS.

 **Automatic Shopping List:**